10 house cleaner tax deductions for cleaning businesses

 9. Technology and software can get tax credits

 While cleaning homes is a primarily physical business, don’t forget the administrative side.
-Technology and software are often deductible.
+Technology and software are often deductible business expenses.

 For example, a self-employed house cleaner tax deduction might be scheduling or booking software because it makes managing client appointments easy.
 Accounting software helps with invoicing, tracking necessary expenses and preparing tax returns.
 Regardless of whether you paid outright for the software or subscribed to a monthly or annual fee — it’s deductible.